Eisuke Ogura: Career

 Ogura expressed difficulties in the handling of the main characters like Kyo Kusanagi as he, despite often wearing different outfits for story arc, he was given a more masculine appearance for The King of Fighters XIII.
 Artist Ogura expressed pressure in drawing this incarnation of Kyo as it had to live up to a long reputation he has had ever since his introduction in 1994.
 When drawing Kyo in XIII, Ogura aimed to give him a darker style while giving the art further depth than in XII.
 In addition to the character illustrations and main visuals of this work, Ogura also worked on victory demo illustrations during the game.
 Ogura stated that designing Ash Crimson's final form was conceived shortly after he saw early designs of Saiki.
 Following this, Ogura tried drawing Ash's possessed form from The King of Fighters XIII where he was careful in showing that while the enemy's body is Ash's, the one fighting is Saiki as represented by his black flames.
 Despite early pressure about that, once seeing Saiki's similarities with Ash, Ogura managed to draw the Evil Ash easily.
 The idea behind this character was giving an vibe of a repulsive person while also coloring his outstanding black flames.

-For The King of Fighters XIV, Ogura created newcomers Shun'ei and Sylvie, distancing them from previous veterans.
-He was also in charge of Athena Asamiya's look as the character always wears different clothing.
+For The King of Fighters XIV, Ogura was also in charge of Athena Asamiya's look as the character always wears different clothing.
 Ogura is returning to make The King of Fighters XV but in the position of creative director with Tomohiro Nakata taking over his previous work.
 The team aims to improve the gameplay and graphics while also providing a more interesting story than the one from XIV.
 Besides working for games, Ogura was the main illustrator for the light novel The King of Fantasy.
 Across his years of working for The King of Fighters, Ogura took a liking to the rivalry between Kyo and Iori Yagami due to their mutual respect as views their team ups as natural since they are not ashamed of working together.